marco-genova-ntt/lighthouse-score-for-slack/README.md

 # Slack Bot to publish Google Lighthouse performances KPI

-The idea behind this project is to produce a NODEJS module to publish a card on a Slack Chat. _Esample_:
+The idea behind this project is to produce a NODEJS module to publish a card on a Slack Chat. _Example_:

 ![Slack Attachment](https://github.com/marco-genova-ntt/lighthouse-score-for-slack/blob/master/assests/img/card.png)